qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## 10. Save model

-Now that we have a somewhat acceptable model, let's not forget to save it for future users to benefit from our explorative efforts!
+Now that we have a somewhat acceptable model, let us not forget to save it for future users to benefit from our explorative efforts!

 ~~~
 model.save('my_tuned_weather_model')